New Rules for Machu Picchu 2021

 Access to Wayna Picchu & Machu Picchu Mountain

-The new rules for Machu Picchu also includes guidelines for visits to Wayna Picchu and ‘Machu Picchu Mountain’.
+The new rules for Machu Picchu also include guidelines for visits to Wayna Picchu and ‘Machu Picchu Mountain’.
 Both remain closed until further notice.